logo image

 RS Home

-Callander House is situated on the east side of Falkirk, with much of the Town now built around the estate.
+Callander House is on the east side of Falkirk, with much of the Town now built around the estate, built from the 1400s for the Livingston's, enlarged from the 1660s.

 The House is normally open to visitors 10am – 5pm Wednesday to Monday free of charge.
 Postcode: FK1 1YR.